ITIL is the world’s standard when it comes to IT Service Management (ITSM) methodology

 Knowledge management is used to disseminate information throughout an organization.
 It provides direction for IT technicians and enables self-service through the portal.

-ITIL defines knowledge management as the one central process responsible for providing knowledge to all other IT service management processes.
+ITIL defines knowledge management as the central process responsible for providing knowledge to all other IT service management processes.

 Benefits of an ITIL knowledge management platform include: